rackerlabs/recap/README.md

 #### Build a package

-This repository https://github.com/raxpkg/recap contains the debian files required to build a deb package
+This repository https://github.com/raxpkg/recap contains the Debian files required to build a deb package

 These are the steps: